Guillermo Capadocia: Prominence in the PKP

 On January 25, 1942, Capadocia, Pedro Abad Santos, and Crisanto Evangelista were arrested by the Japanese forces.
 He was imprisoned at Fort Santiago.
 He was released after some years.

 When the Congress of Labor Organizations was formed in July 1945, Capadocia was included in its leadership.
 Capadocia became the vice president of CLO.

 Later years and death

 When the Hukbalahap rebellion broke out in 1949, Capadocia stayed overground and continued to work as a Congress of Labor Organizations leader.
 However, in late 1949 he went underground to lead the Huks on the island of Panay.
-Capadocia and several of his fighters were killed by government forces in an attack on their hide-out in the mountains of Panay in September 1951.
+The national government offered a $50,000 reward for him.
+Capadocia and several of his fighters were killed by an Army task force, led by Col. Alfredo Ramos, in an attack on their hide-out in the mountains of San Remigio, Antique, on September 28, 1951.